rixiobarrios/express-tdd/readme.md

 ```

 This code will be called at the beginning of the test block.
 There's also another method called `beforeEach()` which runs before every test.

+For more information on the difference between `before` and `beforeEach`: https://stackoverflow.com/questions/21418580/what-is-the-difference-between-before-and-beforeeach

 Now, we can verify that calling "POST" will add an object to candies...